How to make sensory bags

 Make sure to include your little one while you make the bags.
 My daughter had a great time watching me put them together and then I could hand them off to her as I finished.
 (Just make sure they can’t reach any of the little pieces that you’re using for the bags.)

-Her favorites are the glittery pink one and the one with the confetti type stuff because it makes a rustling sound.
+My youngest daughters favorites were the glittery pink one and the one with the confetti type stuff because it makes a rustling sound.
 (I actually found this stuff on the floral aisle).
 Great cheap entertainment and completely customizable.
 Try a few out and see what your little one likes.

 - Make sure you get ziploc bags that you push sealed, not the zipper kind.
 The zippers keep you from getting a tight seal and caused one to leak the first time I made sensory bags.